What is Gallbladder Removal Surgery?

 Sometimes the gallstone so obstructing the neck of the gallbladder might fall back into the gallbladder once again.
 Once they fall back the pain might subside.
 But the mere episode of pain is a warning sign that the gallbladder needs to be removed.
 The probability of gallstones obstructing the neck of the gallbladder once again is very high.
 This despite the fact the gallstones have fallen back into the gallbladder.

 Sometimes the gallstone so obstructing the neck of the gallbladder might move into the common bile duct.
-This movement causes next level of complications.
+This movement causes the next level of complications.

 Choledocholithiasis or Common Bile Duct Stone